Illini's Chase Brown wins Jon Cornish Trophy

 CHAMPAIGN, Ill.
-(WAND) — Illinois running back, Chase Brown was unanimously chosen as the winner of this year's Jon Cornish Trophy.
+(WAND) -- Today it was announced that Illinois running back Chase Brown won the Jon Cornish Trophy.

-The trophy is given annually to the best Canadian NCAA football player.

-Brown, from London, Ontario, rushed for at least 98 yards in 11 of Illinois' 12 games and has scored 13 total touchdowns.
-Brown's twin brother, Sydney Brown was third in Cornish voting.

 (0) comments